UW-CTRL/AA548-spr2024/bite-size-notes/week-1-b-lyapunov-control.md

 Through these notes, you will learn the importance of Lyapunov stability including its definition and application in assessing system stability.
 Furthermore, we will cover the conditions that these functions must satisfy for a system to be considered Lyapunov stable.
 An example will be provided to gain an understanding of how Lyapunov stability is applied in practice, illustrated through diagrams and code.

 ## Motivation
 In industrial processes, you have to control many variables such as a position of an object to the temperature of a process.
 Ideally, you want all process variables to acheive a stability at a desired level.
-There are many concepts of stability:
+There are many concepts of stability [3]:
 * **Lyapunov stable**
 * Asymptotically stable
 * Exopnentially stable